2.1K

-Spring is here and what better way to celebrate than with Pond Play Dough!
-This adorable frogs on a lily pad printable craft will keep your preschooler or kindergartner engaged for hours!
+Spring is here and what better way to celebrate than with a Frog Pond Play Dough activity!
+These adorable frogs on a lily pad printable craft will keep your preschooler or kindergartner engaged for hours!
 The frog and lily pad pictures include tadpoles and frogs, as well as elements of a perfect little froggy habitat.

 Just print on card stock and laminate for durability.
 If you don’t have a laminator, clear contact paper is heavy duty and amazing.
 You can also opt to just print and play until those frogs wear out.

-If you’re into saving that colored ink, print in black and white on coloured construction paper.
+If you’re into saving that colored ink, print in black and white on colored construction paper.

 It’s absolutely no secret that we love play dough in this house!
 It is the one thing that we play with almost every day.